syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ### ExportColumnWidth

-By default data grid will be export to excel with excel sheet default column width.
-But you can also export the data grid to excel with same SfDataGrid column width value in excel file column width also by setting `ExportColumnWidth` as `true`.
-ExportColumnWidth property default value is false.
+By default data grid columns will be exported to excel with the value of the `DataGridExcelExportingOption.DefaultColumnWidth`.
+But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridExcelExportingOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();